BGCG/project1/README.md

 ### **Imagery** ###

-The imagery used was to reflect the beautiful scenery scene from the Edinburgh skyline (as with the homepage) or from Princes street (travel advice page).
-The site also contains imagery reminiscent of those you would see at the Edinburgh Fringe festival (events page) and Edinburgh music festivals (newsletter), as well as the kind of restaurants or bar experiences in Edinburgh (eat+drink page).
+The imagery used was to reflect the beautiful scenery scene from the Edinburgh skyline (as with the homepage) or from Princes street (travel page).
+The site also contains imagery reminiscent of those you would see at the Edinburgh Fringe festival (events page) and Edinburgh music festivals (signup page), as well as the kind of restaurants or bar experiences in Edinburgh (eat+drink page).

 ### **Typography** ###